overstock/perpetual-js/README.md

 A light weight version of Immutable.js.
 This library comes in at 8kb minified and 3kb minified + gzipped.

+Because of efforts to keep bundle size small not all methods are included in Perpetual.
+Just the essential ones.

 ## Installation
 Install `perpetual-js` using npm or yarn.
 ```